 Line up all four legs next to each other.
 Use a carpenter square to square up the bottoms.
 Mark 4″ up from the bottom of the legs.
-Line up the 1×4″ with the mark and trace the other side onto the legs.
+Line up the 1″ x 4″ with the mark and trace the other side onto the legs.

 Set the combination square to the depth of the 1×4″ board (it should be 3/4″).
 Mark this depth on the sides of each leg to denote the area that needs to be removed.

-Set the depth of the Dremel Ultra-Saw to 3/4″ deep.
+Set the depth of your circular saw (or Ultra-Saw) to 3/4″ deep.

 Cut stripes inside the guidelines you made on the legs with the Ultra-Saw.

 Use a hammer and chisel to knock out the strips.
-Use the Dremel Multi-Max with a wood flush cut blade to clean up the edges of the notch.
+Use your oscillating multi-tool with a wood flush cut blade to clean up the edges of the notch.

 Test fit the 1×4″ boards into the legs.
-Shave off more if needed with the Multi-Max.
+Shave off more if needed with the Multi-Max (or circular saw).

-Secure the 1×4″ boards with wood glue and finish nails.
+Secure the 1″ x 4″ boards with wood glue and finish nails.

-Secure the cross piece 1×4″ from the back side with one wood screw into each leg.
+Secure the cross piece 1″ x 4″ from the back side with one wood screw into each leg.

 To allow the legs on the desk to fold neatly, one side has to be raised up to fold on top of the other legs.
-Use the 2×2″ board you cut for this purpose.
+Use the 2″ x 2″ board you cut for this purpose.